Arantisjr/Arantisjr/README.md

 ## Hi there 👋
 My name is **Arantis Junior** and I am a _Full Stack Dev_.

 I build web and mobile apps.
-I enjoy solving real-world problems and learning new technologies.
+I enjoy building things that live on the internet and learning new technologies.

 ## 🚀 About Me

 - 🌱 I’m currently learning **Nextjs**
-- 💼 Working on personal and open-source projects
+- 💼 I'm currently on a 6months internship at [iSpark-Inno](https://github.com/iSpark-Inno)
 - 🧠 Interested in Web Dev, Mobile Dev, and UI/UX Design
 - 🤝 Looking to collaborate on full-stack or frontend projects